mit-orcd/orcd-docs-edit/docs/rental-portal.md

 Each reservation shows:

+- Reservation ID (click to view full details)
 - The project name and your role(s) on that project
 - Node, dates, and duration
 - Current status (Approved, Pending, Declined, Cancelled)

 Use the tabs to filter between categories.

+!!! tip "Maintenance Fee Reminder"
+    If you have upcoming or pending reservations but no active maintenance fee subscription, a reminder banner will appear encouraging you to subscribe to enable rental services.

+### Reservation Detail Page

+Click on any reservation ID to view its full details at `/nodes/reservation/<id>/`.
+The detail page shows:

+- **Status and ID**: Current approval status and reservation identifier
+- **Node**: The reserved GPU node
+- **Project**: Link to the associated project
+- **Schedule**: Start/end dates, duration, and billable hours
+- **Notes**: Any notes you provided when requesting
+- **Manager Notes**: Notes from the Rental Manager (if provided when approving/declining)

 ### After Submission